prof-rossetti/intro-to-python/exercises/run-the-app/tic-tac-toe.md

 Optionally simulate many games between computer players, and see the CSV file of game outcomes that gets produced.

-Practice passing environment variables to designate the game count and player types.
+Practice passing environment variables to customize the game count and player types.